gramythedj/edugeeks/content/en/docs/leardingpythonforphysics/whileorforloop.md

+---
+title: "Understanding the Differences Between while and for Loops in Python"
+linkTitle: "Understanding the Differences Between while and for Loops in Python"
+---

 # Understanding the Differences Between while and for Loops in Python

 When it comes to controlling the flow of a program in Python, two commonly used looping constructs are `while` and `for` loops.
 While both serve the purpose of repeating a set of statements, they have distinct characteristics that make them suitable for different scenarios.